KarenK11/KarensPortfolio/README.md

 <h1>Karen Kinsella's Portfolio</h1>

-The idea behind my project was two-fold - to build a portfolio detailing my interests, skills and work history whilst also directly showcasing my frontend development skills.
+The idea behind my project was two-fold.
+To build a portfolio detailing my interests, skills and work history whilst also directly showcasing my frontend development skills.
 I wanted to be able to provide prospective clients and employers with an example of my frontend skills, as well as providing them with an insight into me, what I enjoy and what I've worked on in the past.
 Along with a quick and easy way to get in touch with me via the contact form.

 <h2>UX</h2>